We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 With Creative Confidence: Unleashing the Creative Potential Within Us All, it’s all kind of in the name.
 This is another book meant more for the business set, but its main lesson is that there is no such thing as creative people and non-creative people.
 You just need to learn to access that part of your mind.

 To hammer that last point home, The Creative Habit takes that as its main mantra.
 If you want to get better at creativity, you make a habit out of being creative.
 It sounds simple, but some of the toughest, most worthwhile things often are.

 We’ve all been in that state where everything clicks and it doesn’t feel like you’re trying to make something happen, it’s just happening.
 In Flow, psychologist Mihaly Csikszentmihalyi studies what exactly this state is, as well as how to get there.

-7. Imagine This by Maxine Clair
+7. Imagine This

 Many books about creativity lay out guidelines or a process to follow.
 Imagine This doesn’t do that.
 Instead, Maxine Clair uses personal stories to illustrate what we can do to keep ourselves motivated to work on the things we love.

 If you’ve got the big picture of a creative idea but can’t figure out how to get from their to the finished work, mind mapping could be the key.
 In The Mind Map Book, Tony Buzan explores mind maps not just as a way to get from point A to point C, but to improve memory, concentration, and your thought process in general.

 If you’ve heard the recently popular term “morning pages,” that’s from The Artist’s Way.
 Some of the advice here may seem obvious, and it is, but it’s the fact of actually paying attention to and following the advice that makes this book so popular among creatives.